pconwell/rpi-long-timelapse/README.md

 > I'll hunt down another power supply later (I've got a bunch, just don't want to hunt them down before going to work).
 In the meantime, I'm going to try adding `--burst` and `--nopreview`.
 I don't think that will make a difference, but they are probably options I should use anyway to reduce overhead so I'll try them out.
 Once I get back from work, I will find a spare 2 A USB power supply and see if that makes a difference.

+> Timelapse still doesn't seem to work very well, even with a 2.4 A power supply.
+It still gives out after about 20 minutes or so.
+I'm going to try it with crontab every minute.

 ## Scheduling Photos